home-assistant/home-assistant.io/source/_integrations/ukraine_alarm.markdown

 - Urban Fights
 - Unknown

-Siren check interval is set to 10 seconds to don't overload API and be able to react quite fast.
+Siren check interval is set to 10 seconds to avoid overloading the API and still be able to react fast enough.

 ## Setup